A Short Analysis of Thomas Hardy’s ‘The Darkling Thrush’

 The poem ends on an ambiguous note: is the speaker inspired by the ‘blessed Hope’ of the thrush’s song, or does he continue to lack optimism for the future?
 He is ‘unaware’ of the thrush’s reasons for being cheerful, but he seems to believe that such a cause for hope exists somewhere, and he simply hasn’t discovered (or rediscovered) it yet.
 This ambivalence is partly what helps to make ‘The Darkling Thrush’ not only a great Thomas Hardy poem to read, but also a great piece of poetry to analyse.
 Unlike the thrush’s carolings, Hardy’s poem does not sound an unconditionally positive note.

 The best affordable edition of Thomas Hardy’s complete poems is The Collected Poems of Thomas Hardy (Wordsworth Poetry Library).
 It contains all of Hardy’s poetry for a very reasonable price.
+We also have more classic poems about birds, and we’ve compiled some of Hardy’s best poems here.

 Posted on December 29, 2015, in Literature and tagged Analysis, Books, Classics, English Literature, Literary Criticism, Literature, Poetry, The Darkling Thrush, Thomas Hardy, Victorian literature.
 Bookmark the permalink.
 14 Comments.